BenKats/spillit-monolith/README.md

 ## General Approach

 We first reviewed the technical requirements, necessary deliverables and sketched a wireframe to achieve our project tasks.
 We reached a consensus that it was important to continousluy clarify our project goals throughout the week to ensure that our project work remained aligned with the initial premise.
 On Day 1, we listed the model we would need, their end points, and the relationship the tables would have to each other.
+First, we create a table for Users and UserProfiles where we would establish a one-to-one relationship.
+Furthermore, we created a Post and Comment tables in order for our users to have access to create, delete, and read their comments.
+We also added functionality to allow users to create and delete their own comments.
 We created a task list on Trello to visualize what we needed to do at stage of the process.
 Using the task list, we estimated the time it would take to acccomplish each task to prepare for unforeseen problems in our creative process.
 Below is a timeline of how we planned our project.

 | Day         | 1       | 2       | 3       | 4       | 5       | 6       | 7     |